wacncontent/CustomizeTool/output/articles/vs-azure-tools-debug-cloud-services-virtual-machines.md

-1. After the virtual machine is fully configured, select the virtual machine’s node in Server Explorer.
+1. After the virtual machine is fully configured, select the virtual machineâs node in Server Explorer.

 1. Open the context menu and click **Enable Debugging**.
 When asked if you're sure if you want to enable debugging on the virtual machine, click **Yes**.